Pixel Animation, Lesson One

 - Create an Adobe Behance profile with your art, illustration, design, animation, etc. It’s easy.
 I did.

 - Thursdays include portfolio reviews.
 Hosts invite viewers to send links to their Behance profiles.
-Submit your Behance profile for a rare opportunity to be reviewed by the pros.
+Submit yours for a rare opportunity to be reviewed by the pros.

-- Alert: Video sessions are recorded in real-time as if a film crew watched you from the start to the end of a piece of art, so plan to spend some time if you don’t want to miss the tips and tricks scattered throughout the filming.
+- Alert: Be prepared to watch and veg.
+Video sessions are recorded in real-time as if a film crew watched you from the start to the end of a creative piece from the drawing board to the finished product.
+Plan to spend from 2-6 hours to not miss the tips and tricks scattered throughout the filming.

 - When you watch replays, it’s best to watch in sequence, Day 1 of 3 first, as guest artists often continue one project over three days, making it more rewarding to follow from Day 1.
 On the contrary, other guests start and end a project same day, completing two to three projects in three days.